 Skywarn volunteers donate thousands of hours and the use of their own personal radio equipment and vehicles to give their communities advanced warning of life threatening weather.
 Since the NWS instituted the Skywarn Program, there has been a significant decrease in the death rate due to tornadoes and other severe weather.

-This Spotter Training event is sponsored by the Raleigh Amateur Radio Society, RARsFest
+Basic SKYWARN Training sponsored by the South Wake Amateur Radio Club.

 Remember...Please email severe weather reports and pictures to email@example.com